sprinfall/cpp-thread-study/README.md

-# boost-thread-study
+# cpp-thread-study
-Examples for C++ boost thread library.
+Examples and tutorials for C++ thread library.